glazed vs unglazed tile

 Glazed tiles, a popular choice for interior and exterior design, offer a wide range of options for homeowners and designers.
 Depending on the surface gloss and various raw materials, they can be divided into different varieties of tiles.

-First, they can be categorized based on the raw materials used into two main types: glazed porcelain and ceramic tiles.
+First, based on the raw materials and water absorption different, glazed tile can be categorized into two main types: glazed porcelain tile and glazed ceramic tiles.

 Glazed ceramic tiles

-Glazed ceramic tiles are typically used on walls.
+Glazed ceramic tiles are typically used on walls or the floor with less traffic.
 The tile body, composed of clay and reddish on the back, exhibits high water absorption and low strength.
 Subway tiles and ceramic wall tiles belong to this class, they are good for decoration and are known for affordability, with glossy & matt finish, and available in various colors, patterns, and sizes, they are versatile for diverse designs.

 Glazed porcelain tiles